kibertoad/gmx-word-counter/README.md

 `gmx-word-counter` follows the GMX-V directions for these languages.

 For logographic languages that GMX-V does not cover (Lao, Khmer and Myanmar), 0 is always returned as a word count.

+Note that correct counting for logographic languages requires passing correct language subtag as a parameter. `gmx-word-counter` will not automatically detect that language is logographic if invalid language subtag is passed as a parameter.